Gerrymandering and Compactness: Implementation Flexibility and Abuse: Technical Considerations

 \subsection{Definitions of Compactness}

-There are over 24 different measures of compactness in the literature, and no doubt many others exist.
-The measures break down into roughly five categories: (1)~length vs.\ width, (2)~area ratios, (3)~perimeter-to-area ratios, (4)~other geometric measures (moment of inertia, interior angles, \&c.), and (5)~measures incorporating population or other such information.~\cite{altman1998,niemi1990}

-In this paper, we consider three widely-used compactness scores and their variants (\autoref{fig:interps} provides a depiction): \begin{enumerate} \item Polsby-Popper~\citep{polsby1991}: $4\pi A/P^2$ where $A$ is the area of a district and $P$ its perimeter \item Reock~\citep{reock1961}: the ratio of a district's area to the area of its minimum bounding circle.
-Note that finding this circle is harder than locating the two most distant points of a district; an efficient algorithm and associated implementation is described in \cite{gartner1999}. \item Convex Hull~\citep{niemi1990}: the ratio of a district's area to the area of its convex a hull (the minimum convex shape that completely contains the district). \end{enumerate}

-All of the above scores are in the range $[0,1]$ with higher values indicating greater compactness.
-Districts with relatively low values might be suspected of having been gerrymandered.
+We identified over 24 different measures of compactness in the literature~\citep{altman1998,Niemi1990}.
+Of these, we consider three of the most widely-used and their variants.
+These are illustrated in \autoref{fig:interps} and are as follows: \begin{enumerate} \item Polsby--Popper~\citep{polsby1991}: Given as $4\pi A/P^2$ where $A$ is the area of a district and $P$ its perimeter.
+This score is also known as the ``isoperimetric ratio"~\citep{deford2018total}. \item Reock~\citep{reock1961}: the ratio of a district's area to the area of its minimum bounding circle.
+Finding this circle is non-trivial; an efficient algorithm and associated implementation is given by \citet{gartner1999}. \item Convex Hull~\citep{Niemi1990}: the ratio of a district's area to the area of its convex hull, the minimum convex shape that completely contains the district. \end{enumerate} All of the above scores are in the range $[0,1]$ with higher values indicating greater compactness.
+Low values may indicate potential gerrymandering.

-Note that these scores are purely geometric; it may be that scores incorporating population densities or other demographic data provide a better means of measuring gerrymandering, but we do not pursue this direction in our discussion.
-It is likely that incorporating such additional data would exacerbate the issues we discuss.
+These scores are purely geometric.
+It may be that scores incorporating population densities or other demographic data provide a better means of measuring gerrymandering \citep{Niemi1990,Eig1981}, but they are outside the scope of our experiments.
+Regardless, all scores are subject to implementation flexibility of some sort.
+In fact, incorporating additional data might even \emph{exacerbate} the issues we discuss, since doing so would create additional opportunities for implementation flexibility.